 We had the pleasure of joining Timothy Peacock and Anton Chuvakin on The Cloud Security Podcast from Google, a weekly news and interview show with insights from the cloud security community.
 Our CEO Sharon Goldberg discusses the zero trust federal government memo, the future of cloud security, and some zero trust strategies she recommends, as informed by BastionZero's work to provide true zero trust access to critical targets.

 - What is your favorite definition of zero trust?

-You had posted a blog analyzing the whitehouse ZT a memo on the federal government’s transition to “zero trust”, what caught your eye about the Zero Trust memo and why did you decide to write about it?
+- You had posted a blog analyzing the White House memo on the federal government’s transition to “zero trust."
+What caught your eye about the Zero Trust memo and why did you decide to write about it?